Nebraska Diagnostic and Evaluation Center

 The Nebraska Diagnostic and Evaluation Center (D&E) is a maximum custody, reception, diagnostic, evaluation, assessment, classification and assignment facility for the Nebraska Department of Correctional Services (NDCS).
 Located in Lincoln, Nebraska, D&E was established by the Nebraska State Legislature in 1976 as part of Legislative Bill 984.
 Construction was completed in June 1979 and the new institution was opened in August 1979 as a 176-bed facility.
+It is now known as the Reception and Treatment Center.

 Purpose

 As provided by State Statute, all adult males sentenced to the NDCS by the County and District Courts of the State of Nebraska are received into the correctional system at the Diagnostic and Evaluation Center.
 In addition, the institution houses ninety-day evaluators sentenced by the court for assessment, county safe keepers, interstate transfers and returned parolees and escapees.

 Initially the facility was set-up to handle one inmate per bed (176 inmates), but overcrowding has forced the prison to add beds to the single person rooms and has brought those numbers consistently over 200-250% capacity resulting in the average population of 470.

+In 2022, 384 additional beds were added to house the most dangerous prisoners as well as two 32-bed units for those with mental illnesses.